divyanshdm13/metroapp/README.md

 # DELHI METRO RAIL APP

-Please don't get confused, this is NOT an ANDROID Application!

 This is a simple Java program that will take information (name) of the source station and the destination station, of Delhi Metro, from the user and display the fare and shortest metro route to reach the destination.
 It will also be having a metro map for commuter’s better navigation.

 The idea is implemented using Graph and Heap data structures.